fortcollinscreatorhub/multiplayer-snake/README.md

 Ideally, we'd simply include that file in our `.dts` file.
 However, we'd then require a Linux kernel source tree to compile our device tree (see below).

+The image file used to engrave the foot switches is `arrow.eps` in this repository.

 # Software

 ## Boot config for fixed display resolution